 3. Increase Hair Growing Nutrients With Smoothies and Bone Broths

-Aside from the acidic nature of many common foods (such as dairy, sugar, and red meats), many of the foods we eat don’t contain nearly as much nutrients as our bodies need.
+Aside from the acidic nature of common foods (such as dairy, sugar, and red meats), many of the foods we eat don’t contain nearly as much nutrients as our bodies need.
 As a result, the “lesser” organs of the body (including the skin and hair) are the last to receive any nutrients (if there’s even any left).

 This is why a varied diet is so important.
 Unfortunately, many find it difficult to get in all the nutrients and minerals they need.
 This is why I recommend you add smoothies and bone broths to your everyday diet.